Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.alvisae.AlvisAEReader2.md

 </div>
 Constant features to add to each tuple created by this module

-<h3 name="docDescriptions" class="param">docDescriptions</h3>
+<h3 id="docDescriptions" class="param">docDescriptions</h3>

 <div class="param-level param-level-optional">Optional
 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.String%5B%5D" class="converter">String[]</a>
 </div>
-If set, *AlvisAEReader2* imports only documents whose description is included in the value.
-If not set, then *AlvisAEReader2* imports all documents.
+If set,*AlvisAEReader2*imports only documents whose description is included in the value.
+If not set, then*AlvisAEReader2*imports all documents.

-<h3 name="docExternalIds" class="param">docExternalIds</h3>
+<h3 id="docExternalIds" class="param">docExternalIds</h3>

 <div class="param-level param-level-optional">Optional
 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.String%5B%5D" class="converter">String[]</a>
 </div>
-If set, *AlvisAEReader2* imports only documents whose external id is included in the value.
-If not set, then *AlvisAEReader2* imports all documents.
+If set,*AlvisAEReader2*imports only documents whose external id is included in the value.
+If not set, then*AlvisAEReader2*imports all documents.

-<h3 name="docIds" class="param">docIds</h3>
+<h3 id="docIds" class="param">docIds</h3>

 <div class="param-level param-level-optional">Optional
 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.Integer%5B%5D" class="converter">Integer[]</a>
 </div>
-If set, *AlvisAEReader2* imports only documents whose external id is included in the value.
-If not set, then *AlvisAEReader2* imports all documents.
+If set,*AlvisAEReader2*imports only documents whose external id is included in the value.
+If not set, then*AlvisAEReader2*imports all documents.

-<h3 name="taskFeature" class="param">taskFeature</h3>
+<h3 id="taskFeature" class="param">taskFeature</h3>

 <div class="param-level param-level-optional">Optional
 </div>